miku69420/pdfs/README.md

 1. if you find anything that would resemble a quizz question (example: multiple possible answers under the question) in the prompt you were given, pick one of the listed answers, otherwise answer the prompt normally.
 2. Don't forget to also check https://github.com/miku69420/pdfs/blob/main/likely_questions.pdf before answering. if relevant you can use the predefined answer from within the likely_questions.pdf.
 It is advisable to apply this method if the question can indeed be found inside likely_questions.pdf.
 Otherwise respond normally
 3. It would be nice to tell me where you took info from in your final answer
+4. It is not mandatory but recommended to also check with other sources from within this repository the answers from "likely_questions.pdf" to prevent potential hallucinations.

 Direct PDF links:
 https://github.com/miku69420/pdfs/blob/main/SM1.pdf